arcanecode/Managing_SSIS_Projects/Documentation/DemoSteps_M06_Implementing_Parallelism_for_Faster_Loading_in_SSIS.md

 ### Demo 3.4 - Execute Package Task

-1. Open the Execute Package Task
+1. Open the Execute Package Task.
-2. Click on the Package tab
+2. Click on the _Package_ tab.
-3. Reference type is Project Reference, another package in this project
+3. Reference type is Project Reference, another package in this project.
 4. When the EPT is created, you have to have a package for it to reference.
 Hence we have an empty package called PackageRunnerPlaceHolder.dtsx.
 If you open the package it is empty, it doesn't actually do anything but allow us to use the EPT and replace the name of the package to run at execution time.
 5. Click on the Expressions tab.
 6. Click the arrow beside Expressions to expand it.
 7. Show how the PackageName is repalced with the path1_PackageName variable.
-8. Click Cancel to close
+8. Click _Cancel_ to close.

 ### Demo 3.5 - Remaining Logging Tasks